FAST: A Framework to Accelerate Super-Resolution Processing on Compressed Videos: Related Work on Super Resolution

+There are two forms of super-resolution (SR) algorithms: single frame and multiple frame.
+Single-frame based SR algorithms are applied to each video frame independently, while multi-frame based SR algorithms are applied to multiple frames in a small time window.
+FAST can be applied to either SR approach.

+Sophisticated single-frame based SR algorithms often leverage machine learning techniques~\cite{freeman2000learning,freeman2002example}.
+Among them are sparse-representation~\cite{yang2010image_sp,zeyde2010single}, Kernel Ridge Regression (KRR)~\cite{kim2010single}, anchored neighbor regression (ANR)~\cite{timofte2013anchored}, and in-place example regression~\cite{yang2013fast}.
+Recently, deep convolutional neural networks (CNNs) have been used to perform super-resolution (\eg, SRCNN~\cite{dong2014learning,bruna2015super}).
+They achieve state-of-the-art results at the cost of high computational complexity; for instance, the three convolutional layers in SRCNN~\cite{dong2014learning} require $8032$ multiplications per pixel, which is significantly higher than simple interpolation with one filter.
+While CNNs can be accelerated by powerful GPUs to achieve real-time performance on high-definition videos ($1920\times1080$)~\cite{Shi_2016_CVPR,Dong_2016_ECCV}, these GPUs consume several hundred watts and are not suitable for embedding into televisions and portable devices (\eg, phones, tablets).

+There are also SR algorithms that exploit the self-similarities of blocks within each image~\cite{glasner2009super,huang2015single}.
+The proposed FAST framework shares many common insights with in-place example regression~\cite{yang2013fast}, which performs local block prediction inside the same frame; the important distinction is that FAST uses predictions across frames, which has negligible cost when exploiting embedded information in the compressed videos.

-\paraV \paragraph{Multiple-frame based super-resolution} Multiple-frame based super-resolution algorithms are largely based on the registration of neighboring frames \cite{baker1999super}.
-Many of these algorithms are iterative, including the Bayesian based approach\cite{liu2011bayesian} and the $\ell_1$-regularized total variation based approach\cite{mitzel2009video}.
-At the same time, there are non-iterative methods that avoids registration with non-local mean\cite{protter2009generalizing} and 3D steer kernel regression \cite{takeda2009super}.
-Deep learning is also explored, with \cite{huang2015bidirectional} applying bidirectional recurrent convolutional networks, and \cite{liao2015video} using deep draft-ensemble learning.
-These algorithms are slower than the single image super-resolution algorithm and generally run offline.
+Multiple-frame based super-resolution algorithms are largely based on the registration of neighboring frames~\cite{baker1999super}.
+Many of these algorithms are iterative, including the Bayesian based approach~\cite{liu2011bayesian}, and the $\ell_1$-regularized total variation based approach~\cite{mitzel2009video}.
+At the same time, there are non-iterative methods that avoid registration with non-local mean~\cite{protter2009generalizing}, 3D steer kernel regression~\cite{takeda2009super}, and self-similarity \cite{jeong2015multi}.
+Deep neural networks can also be used in the form of bidirectional recurrent convolutional networks~\cite{huang2015bidirectional}, and deep draft-ensemble learning~\cite{liao2015video}.
+Spatial-temporal coherence of multiple-frame based SR is addressed in~\cite{hsu2015temporally} and~\cite{caballero2016real}.
+Similar to this work, motion compensation is also used in~\cite{caballero2016real} with two key differences: (1) both the original and motion compensated frames are fed into the neural network, while in FAST only the first frame is processed by the neural network; (2) the motion vectors are explicitly computed with optical flow, while FAST uses the motion vectors embedded in the compressed video.
+Thus, techniques proposed in FAST could potentially help accelerate~\cite{caballero2016real}.